Contact Us for a Free Consultation (213) 542-0979

 Posted by Ronald D. Hedding, ESQ. | Oct 08, 2019

-Robbery is defined by California Penal Code Section 211 as a crime of taking the property of another from their possession by force or fear.
+Robbery is defined by Penal Code 211 as a crime of taking the property of another from their possession by force or fear.
 Armed robbery is a much more serious crime than robbery because it involves the use of a weapon.

 But, when you're talking about robbery, you're talking about a circumstance where somebody used either force or fear to take property away from another person.
-We even see this happening during the escape of a robbery where the person doesn't use any force or fear to take the property and normally that would just be a theft, but during the escape they're confronted and they use some sort of force of fear.
+We even see this happening during the escape of a robbery where the person doesn't use any force or fear to take the property, and normally that would just be a theft, but during the escape, they're confronted, and they use some sort of force of fear.
 They threaten a person, for example, and then that turns the case into a robbery.

 Enhancement for Using a Weapon in a Robbery